 Built for the rigor of new standards and designed for a seamless digital experience, System 44 Next Generation for iPad® helps maximize instructional time and accelerate student achievement in and out of the classroom.

 System 44 is designed to address the instructional needs of teachers while helping students meet the rigorous expectations of new standards and assessments.
-HMH® offers comprehensive System 44 implementation training and professional development to help teachers grow as professionals while fostering best practices in the classroom.
+HMH® offers comprehensive System 44 implementation training and blended coaching services to help teachers grow as professionals while fostering best practices in the classroom.

 Embedded resources tied to daily instruction, which enable teachers to differentiate instruction, plan and watch model lessons, and get tips from a program author.

 The Educator Dashboard, which helps build capacity of effective teachers with access to critical student performance data and state-of-the-art planning tools.

 Virtual and in-person coaching options, which allows teachers to work directly with foundational literacy experts to support specific reading intervention needs.